wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 : A variable-length integer indicating that the maximum number of receive timestamps the sending endpoint would like to receive in an ACK frame.

-  Each ACK frame sent MUST NOT contain more than the specified maximum number of receive timestamps.
+  Each ACK frame sent MUST NOT contain more than the peer's maximum number of receive timestamps.

 receive_timestamps_exponent (0xff0a003 temporary value for draft use):